Rozzz15/Hanapbahay/docs/owner-payment-confirmation-guide.md

 ## Important Notes

-- **PayMongo Payments**: When tenants pay via PayMongo GCash, payments are automatically verified by PayMongo but require your confirmation to ensure you received the money in your account
+- **GCash Payments**: When tenants pay via GCash, payments require your confirmation to ensure you received the money in your account
 - **Payment Account Link**: Payments are linked to your GCash payment account (the one you set up in Payment Settings)
 - **Notifications**: You'll also receive a message notification when a payment is waiting for confirmation
 - **Multiple Payments**: If a tenant has multiple pending payments, they'll all be listed in the confirmation section